 Flamenco, in Spain, went through fascinating transformations.
 Paco de Lucía revolutionized flamenco music by using the guitar as a lead solo instrument.
 De Lucía also added jazz elements to his music as well as the cajón, a percussion instrument from Peru taken to Spain by Paco de Lucía’s percussionist, Rubem Dantas (Brazil).
 In the following years, the cajón became a standard instrument in Flamenco, adopted by the majority of modern musicians.

-As indicated earlier, the term world music was coined in the 1980s.
-During this period there was an explosion of independent world music record labels throughout the world.
+As indicated earlier, the term world music as a widely recognized genre was created in the 1980s.
+During this period, there was an explosion of independent world music record labels throughout the world.

 France became one of the largest production centers for West African Music.
 The Lusafrica label, founded in 1988, initially focused on Portuguese-speaking artists.
-The label’s greatest success was Cesaria Evora who became an international sensation.
+The label’s greatest success was Cape Verdean singer Cesaria Evora who became an international sensation.

-In Spain, the Nuevos Medios and GASA record labels pioneered Nuevo Flamenco, a new generation of young Spanish musicians who grew up listening to rock, blues, jazz and Flamenco as well.
-A mail order and distribution company called Arpa Folk imported world music albums from abroad and introduced new Portuguese and Greek artists to Spanish audiences.
+In Spain, the Nuevos Medios and GASA (Grabaciones Accidentales) record labels pioneered Nuevo Flamenco, a new generation of young Spanish musicians who grew up listening to rock, blues, jazz and Flamenco as well.
+At the same time, a mail order and distribution company called Arpa Folk imported world music albums from abroad and introduced new Portuguese and Greek artists to Spanish audiences.

 In the UK, record companies such as GlobeStyle, Hannibal Records, World Circuit and others transformed global roots music into a popular marketable product.